 Living in Bremen-Neustadt

 Located near the airport and the River Weser, Neustadt is popular among couples.
 There are many cafes, restaurants, and bars situated in Neustadt so lots to do for young people in the evenings.
 Rent prices for furnished apartments in Bremen-Neustadt are slightly higher than other districts due to its thriving nightlife and shopping opportunities.

 Neustadt is best-suited for the social and outgoing, who will enjoy the buzz and good cuisine.
 Neustadt has a thriving alternative scene that is a draw for many young people.
 It is also home to the most vibrant shopping street in Bremen.

 Rent Prices in Bremen-Neustadt

 Prices in Neustadt are in the mid-range for apartments in Bremen with an average one-bedroom apartment coming to €670 - €1.000 per month.

 Living in Bremen-Findorff

-Living in Bremen-Findorff is convenient in that the neighbourhood contains and the Hauptbahnhof (central train station) as well as the Bürgerpark (city park), which includes a petting zoo.
+Living in Bremen-Findorff is convenient because the neighbourhood contains the Hauptbahnhof (central train station) as well as the Bürgerpark (city park), which includes a petting zoo.
 Findorff is a busy district that is steadily growing in popularity.

 Rent Prices in Bremen-Findorff